 "Maybe you should call your dad, let him know that you can come see him whenever you'd like?" his mom suggested after a moment of him inspecting the car through the windows.

-"Nah, it'll be a surprise," Dipper sighed as he watched himself bend and reflect in the curves of the car," oh my god, thank you so much mom!"
+"Nah, it'll be a surprise," Dipper sighed as he watched himself bend and reflect in the curves of the windows, "oh my god, thank you so much mom!"

-"Well, you enjoy this first of many steps towards adult hood and the responsibilities that come with it," his mom said as she stepped away and towards the house," I'll see who is calling.
+"Well, you enjoy this first of many steps towards adulthood and the responsibilities that come with it," his mom said as she stepped away and entered the house," I'll see who is calling.
 Maybe they'll care you can drive now?" she chuckled.

 "Someone older, I bet, if they're calling landline," Dipper guessed.
 As the front door closed behind his mother, he did consider calling his dad.
 He hadn't spoken to him for a long time, long enough to wonder what Mabel was up to.